PhonologicalCorpusTools/CorpusTools/docs/source/phonotactic_probability.rst

 3. **Tier**: Phonotactic probability can be calculated from transcription tiers in a corpus (e.g., transcription or tiers that represent subsets of entries, such as a vowel or consonant tier).

+4. **Pronunciation variants**: Specify whether phonotactic probability should be calculated based on the canonical pronunciations of each word or the most frequent pronunciations (which may not be the same).
+See more in :ref:`pronunciation_variants`.

-4. **Type vs. token frequency**: Specify whether phonotactic probabilities should be based on word type frequency or token frequency.
+5. **Type vs. token frequency**: Specify whether phonotactic probabilities should be based on word type frequency or token frequency.
 The original Vitevitch & Luce algorithm uses token frequency.
 Token frequency will use the log frequency when calculating probabilities.
-5. **Probability type**: Specify whether to use biphone positional probabilities or single segment positional probabilities.
+6. **Probability type**: Specify whether to use biphone positional probabilities or single segment positional probabilities.
 Defaults to biphone.
-6. **Results**: Once all options have been selected, click “Calculate phonotactic probability.”
+7. **Results**: Once all options have been selected, click “Calculate phonotactic probability.”
 If this is not the first calculation, and you want to add the results to a pre-existing results table, select the choice that says “add to current results table.”
 Otherwise, select